yuckyh/yuckyh/README.md

 I'm Yucky Hito from Batam, Indonesia currently located in Singapore

 - 🔭 I’m looking for a full-time job as a Software Engineer, Data Analyst, and Data Engineer in Singapore.
-- 📚 I'm currently learning Flutter and Rust.
+- 📚 I'm currently learning Lua.
 - ⚡ In my free time, I learn more about cloud technologies.

 ---